swati-gwc/BasicBankingSystem/README.md

 This project has been completed during my one-month Web development Internship with The Sparks Foundation.
 Check out the video to see how this website works [here](https://youtu.be/kTrb-JZYorI).

+Website is hosted here: http://swatitripathi.epizy.com/

+Drop a star if this code helps you :)

 ### Task assigned was as follows:

 Create a simple dynamic website which has the following specs.